annacampainha/annacampainha.github.io/essays/se-reflect.md

 type: essay

-title: What to Expect During Your First Round of Software Engineering
+title: What to Expect When You're Software Engineering

 date: 2020-12-13